The Birthday Massacre: Imagica (1999–2001)

-The group originated in London, Ontario, under the name 'Imagica', with members using pseudonyms and nicknames instead of their birth names; the members called themselves Chibi, Owen, and Dan Gilman, respectively.
-The group's original lineup formed when Michael Rainbow met Sara 'Chibi' Taylor at Fanshawe College, who was studying in the same fine-arts program.
+The group originated in London, Ontario, under the name 'Imagica', with members using pseudonyms and nicknames instead of their birth names.
+The group's original lineup formed when Michael Rainbow met Chibi at Fanshawe College, who was studying in the same fine-arts program.
 Rainbow recruited childhood friend Michael Falcore to join on guitar; they had already been recording music together in high school.
 Aslan, who was also attending the same college, became roommates with Rainbow and joined on bass.
 In mid 2000, Dank, a long-time friend of Chibi's, joined to play live keyboards but left the group shortly before they relocated to Toronto.

 After months of rehearsals and writing songs, they played their first gig on October 28, 2000, at Diversity night club in London.
 The band released a seven-song limited-edition demo CD at the show which had been recorded on a four-track cassette recorder during a time when the group was recording cover songs for fun.
 There were 40 hand-numbered copies of the demo which included the first recorded version of the song "The Birthday Massacre" (later renamed "Happy Birthday").

 During this time, the band also met Rhim, Owen and Brett Carruthers who all attended the same college.
 In October 2006, Terry McManus, Professor of Music Business and Entertainment Law at Fanshawe College, joined as the band's personal manager.

 The band has always described itself as an audio-visual project.
 In a 2009 interview, when asked about why they had started the band, Rainbow stated: "I think more than just being a band, it's a way to sort of incorporate, not just music, but other things.
 So I think more so than just music, the idea of having a band, and being able to perform, and being able to do artwork, to do music... all these different avenues."
 Neither Rainbow, Chibi nor Michael Falcore had been in any previous bands and said that the group formed naturally as a result of spending time together as friends.